 Color Temperatures for Makeup

-Now that we have a better understanding of what color temperature means and what it looks like, we can apply this to the best light for your makeup vanity.
+Now that we have a better understanding of what color spectrum means and what it looks like, we can apply this to the best makeup lights for your vanity.

 The color temperature of sunlight above the atmosphere is around 5,900K, meaning it falls in the cool range of color temperature.
 If possible, one of the best things you can do for your makeup is to position yourself in natural lighting.
 If you can arrange your vanity in front of a window, you’re good to go.